Good News Christmas

-With the tragedies that happen in the world, it is important to point out the miracles that happen many times over more than the tragedies of life.
-For the billions of inconveniences and unfortunate things that occur to the human family, millions of billions of things that are good and satisfying happen.
-It is more profitable to report the bad things since compared to the good, they are rare.
+With the tragedies that happen in the world, it's important to point out the miracles that happen many times over more than the tragedies of life.
+For the billions of inconveniences and unfortunate things that occur to the human family, millions of billions of things, good and satisfying, happen.

-God bless us all at Christmas time and throughout all the year.
+God bless all at Christmas time and throughout the year.

 The warmth at Christmas time comes in many forms and from the most unexpected places.
 In the following true story, the warmth at Christmas was real and palpable from the heart to the skin and vice-versa.